olmallet81/URT/README.md

 - Wrapper to expose URT to Python

 # Innovation
 Unit-root tests use lags in order to reduce as much as possible auto-correlation in the serie being tested.
 The test p-value is lag dependent as the critical values will be different depending on the number of lags, several studies have shown this dependency.
 However very few unit-root tests librairies take this phenomenom into account and return wrong p-values for a large number of lags.
 The method used in this project is the one explained by Cheung and Lai in "Lag Order and Critical Values of the Augmented Dickey-Fuller Test" (1995).
 This method has been pushed further and adapted to other unit-root tests.

 The methodology is simple, it consists in
-- generate non-stationary samples for ADF, DF-GLS and PP tests and stationary samples for KPSS test for a panel different sizes
+- step 1: generate non-stationary samples for ADF, DF-GLS and PP tests and stationary samples for KPSS test for a panel different sizes
-- compute the corresponding test statistic for a panel of different lags
+- step 2: compute the corresponding test statistic for a panel of different lags
-- compute the
+- step 3: sort the statistics obtained to get their distribution and record the critical value for each confidence level of your choice
+- repeat step 1 to 3 many times to get enough data to fit these critical values to the equation proposed by Cheung and Lai.

 # Requirement